ecomp-shONgit/cbe-index-project/README.md

 # cbe-index-project

-A cross browser extension to extract a *index signis criticis* from any webpage.
-What is a *index signis criticis*: It is a index, like the *index verborum*, *index locorum* or *index rerum*, but for all signes used in the critical edition of fragments, inscriptions, papyri and ostraca.
+A cross browser extension to extract a *index signa critica* from any webpage.
+What is a *index signa critica*: It is a index, like the *index verborum*, *index locorum* or *index rerum*, but for all signes used in the critical edition of fragments, inscriptions, papyri and ostraca.
 This cross browser extension (cbe) is a proof of concept and restricted to this purepose.

 # Installation
 The cbe is not available through a browser extension store.
 A next version of the software will be.
 But this version is for early testers.
 Use the Chrome menu to install it as a extracted extension.
 Choose src Folder of downloaded gitrepository.